 More generally, my research is driven by the hope to improve mutual appreciation of medico-scientific and humanities approaches to illness, and to enhance productive science and arts conversations through literary study.

+I am passionate about discipline-crossing teaching and a Fellow of the Higher Education Academy.
 One motivation for my shift in research interests was the absence of the patient’s illness experience in the Pharmaceutical Sciences curriculum: I felt that the student was insufficiently prepared for patient contact in the pharmacy.
 As such, my explorations of patient and caregiver narratives are paralleled by efforts to relocate care for patients and caregivers to the centre of pharmacy as well as medical students’ attention in lectures, seminars and one-day courses.
 These efforts have been supported by funding bodies and are documented in peer-reviewed journals including the American Journal of Pharmaceutical Education.